gavinhoward/bc/README.md

 Release builds are automatically stripped in the link stage.

-Debug builds, which disable optimization if no optimization level is given and if no extra CFLAGS are given, can be enabled with:
+Debug builds (which also disable optimization if no optimization level is given and if no extra CFLAGS are given) can be enabled with:

 ```
 ./configure.sh -g